FAQ

 Do not wait for that perfect recording – you may be ingraining some wrong notes that will be very difficult to “un-learn” later: The sooner you hand in a recording for evaluation, the sooner you can relax and enjoy singing the song!

 We love it when everyone qualifies on every song – there is nothing harder for a Section Leader than having to tell someone she cannot sing at a performance or at contest.
-Remember, we all understand the challenges of part taping – we ALL have to do it!
+Remember, we all understand the challenges of part recording – we ALL have to do it!

 So, what are the Rules?

-All chorus repertoire songs have to be evaluated and qualified before you can perform them in public, unless otherwise announced by the Director.
+- All chorus repertoire songs have to be evaluated and qualified before you can perform them in public, unless otherwise announced by the Director.
 “Qualified” means that all notes and words are correct, and that your Section Leader has signed and dated the evaluation form.

 For contest, all songs must be qualified to be able to perform on stage.
 For shows and performances that are usually divided into Sets or Acts, if you find that you may not be able to qualify on all the songs, you can concentrate on all the songs in a particular set, and then perform them on stage if you have qualified them.